Updated: 6 days ago

 Theatre Bristol is not the only business that was affected by COVID-19.

-Proceedings of the National Academy of Sciences of the United States of America (PNAS) conducted a study which found the pandemic had already caused an interruption among small businesses just weeks after its onset and prior to the availability of government aid.
+The National Academy of Sciences of the United States of America conducted a study which found the pandemic had already caused an interruption among small businesses just weeks after its onset and prior to the availability of government aid.
 43% of businesses had temporarily closed, and nearly all these closures were due to COVID-19.

-“It's changed everyone's life, how we do business, how we do everything,” said president of the Theatre Bristol board, Suzanne Eleas.
+“It's changed everyone's life, how we do business, how we do everything,” said Suzanne Eleas, president of the Theatre Bristol board.

-If the theater can reopen next year, they will continue with the productions they had planned for 2020.
+If the theater can reopen in 2021, they will continue with the productions they had planned for 2020.
 If they are still unable to open for an audience next year, they will continue with what they are doing now.

 Gray and Eleas said they will also think of new things that may appeal to their audience.

-Please be sure to check out the audio productions Theatre Bristol has been doing recently on their website at www.theatrebristol.org.
+To check out the audio productions Theatre Bristol has been doing recently, visit their website at https://theatrebristol.org/.